venaxyt/Token-encryption-writeup/README.md

 import json
 import base64
 from re import findall
-from Cryptodome.Cipher import AES # New import 1, AES
-from win32crypt import CryptUnprotectData # New import 2, win32crypt
+from Cryptodome.Cipher import AES # New import 1, AES / also works with from Crypto.Cipher import AES, remember crypto and cryptodrome are pretty same module from win32crypt import CryptUnprotectData # New import 2, win32crypt

 appdata = os.getenv("localappdata")